 Not every keyword has the same value on Google.
-The word casino is considered the most valuable and is worth around $55 per click, according to Google search statistics by keyword.
+The word insurance is considered the most valuable and is worth around $55 per click, according to Google search statistics by keyword.
 So, if you see an ad about it and click on it just for fun, you just wasted someone’s 55 bucks for nothing.
-The same data shows that on top of the list are words like ‘lawyers’ and ‘insurance’.
-The most expensive phrase of two words is ‘business services’ which, at $58.64 per click, is also considered the most expensive of all.
+The same data shows that on top of the list are words like ‘loans’ and ‘mortgage’.

 Google words search statistics indicate that it’s smarter to publish articles with a title that contains a question.
 These titles are proven to be clicked over 14% more by users than those that are a clear statement.
 For example, ‘Why coffee is good for you’ will be clicked 14% more than ‘Coffee is good for you’.

 People search for data about themselves on the internet most of the time.
-For example, one of the most searched questions is ‘what is my IP address’, according to Google trends.
-Some other popular searches include ‘where am I’, ‘where’s my refund’, ‘who called me’, etc. But data pinpoint the question ‘when are the NBA playoffs?’ as the most Googled thing for 2019 and 2020.
+For example, the most Googled thing is ‘what to watch’, according to Google trends.
+Some other popular searches include, ‘where’s my refund’, ‘how you like that’, “what is my IP address” etc.

 Disney’s streaming service was the most googled item in 2019 in the US.
 Some of the others were also Baby Yoda, Nipsey Hussle, and Cameron Boyce.
 Worldwide, the cricket match between India and South Africa was the most googled event in the world.